NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Among Humanity.md

 * * *

 Your talents in shapechanging allow you to pass unseen.
-When you Change Shape into your humanoid form, you gain the effects of 3rd-rank [[Illusory Disguise|Illusory Disguise]] for 1 hour or until you shift back, except it's a polymorph effect rather than an illusion.
+When you Change Shape into your humanoid form, you gain the effects of 3rd-rank [[Spells/Illusory Disguise|Illusory Disguise]] for 1 hour or until you shift back, except it's a polymorph effect rather than an illusion.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*